nirs/pyev/trunk/pyev/doc_src/source/Idle.rst

-    :py:class:`Idle` watchers trigger events when no other events of the same or higher priority are pending (:py:class:`Prepare`, :py:class:`Check` and other :py:class:`Idle` watchers do not count as receiving 'events').
+    :py:class:`Idle` watchers trigger events when no other events of the same or higher priority are pending (:py:class:`Prepare`, :py:class:`Check` and other :py:class:`Idle` watchers do not count as receiving "events").

     That is, as long as your process is busy handling sockets or timeouts (or even signals) of the same or higher priority it will not be triggered.
 But